zacharvey88/teatime-collective/README.md

-# Teatime Collective - Vegan Cake Business Website
+# Teatime Collective - Local Bakery Website

 A modern, full-stack web application for Teatime Collective, a vegan cake business specialising in festival catering and market trading since 2013.